You know what is incredibly frustrating? And terribly annoying?

 Select which subscribers will receive the Auto Resend campaign – those that did not open the first email or those that did not click on a single link.

 Finally, you need to specify the time when the second email will be sent.

 I suggest sending the second email at least 36 hours after the first email was sent.
 This gives people time to open and reduces the chance that they get a duplicate email.

 The amazing thing about MailerLite is that under their their forever free plan (free for your first 1,000 subscribers), you enjoy full access to all their features, including landing pages, automation, A/B split testing and of course auto resend!
 You can also easily upgrade as your subscriber list grows.

-More email marketing tips: How to condition your subscribers to click your email links
+More email marketing strategy: How to condition your subscribers to click your email links

 How are you conditioning your tribe?
 Every email you send is conditioning your audience.
 Every email you send is conditioning your audience. #EmailMarketing Click To TweetThe question is: How are you conditioning them?
 Here are some strategies to help you condition your email subscribers to click your email links:

 #1.
 Treat each e-mail like a miniature sales letter.
 Be very clear what the call to action is for that particular e-mail.
 Get your email subscribers in the habit of clicking on your links.
 To do this, you need to condition them to expect to click a link on every email you send.
 If you don’t have anything useful to link to, simply link to valuable content elsewhere which they will find useful.